 Master of Public Health

-The UNC Gillings MPH Program in Asheville, planned to begin in fall of 2018*, will train students in core public health and rural health issues, healthcare transformation, and community leadership skills in collaboration with community partners across rural Western North Carolina.
+The UNC Gillings MPH Program in Asheville will welcome the first class of students in August 2018 and provide training in core public health and rural health issues, healthcare transformation, and public health leadership skills in collaboration with community partners across rural Western North Carolina.
 Through sound research and the development of innovative interdisciplinary public health interventions, students will become fluent in pursuing health equity in rural communities, addressing community health concerns, and navigating healthcare systems.

 Why Public Health?

 Research demonstrates that public health has a strong influence on individual and community well-being, with some estimates showing public health factors accounting for more than 95% of health outcomes such as life expectancy, quality-adjusted life years, and mortality rates.
 (Hartley, 2004).